Willy Adames Player Props: Brewers vs. Twins

 Willy Adames At The Plate

-- Adames has driven home a run in 17 games this season (30.4%), including more than one RBI in 10.7% of his games and producing three or more of his team's runs on four occasions..
+- In 29.8% of his games this year, Adames has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.